VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 {{< /details >}}

 As the secondary component is a black hole, we assume it to be a point mass and focus only on the detailed evolution of the donor.
 This can be done by setting `evolve_both_stars = .false.` in `binary_job` section.
-Additionally, we need to set a few additional controls to the system:
+Additionally, we need to set a few additional controls on the system:

 <!-- - -----------????? limit accretion using the Eddington limit, ?????----------- -->
 - the `Kolb` mass transfer scheme,